 - Practice.
 Obviously, this has to be the first point to mention.
 The more you practice, the more muscle memory and strength you will develop in your fingers.
 Also, the more you press down on the strings the faster your fingers will callus.

 - Lowering your guitar’s action.
 A guitar’s action refers to the amount of space between the guitar’s fretboard and the strings.
 The higher the action, the further away the strings are from the fretboard and consequently, the harder you have to press down on the strings.
 For a beginner, a guitar with high action will hinder their ability to learn guitar chords as it is sometimes just too hard to press down on the strings.
 If you feel that your guitar’s action is too high and it is difficult to press down on the strings, bring your guitar into your local guitar shop and have them take a look to see if the action needs to be adjusted.

 - Finger strengthening tool.
-As mentioned earlier in this post, you can also help build your finger strength by using a No products for "B01JZF2XK03424201200" found..
+As mentioned earlier in this post, you can also help build your finger strength by using a finger strengthening tool.
 This tool allows you to adjust the tension for each finger so that you can progressively build strength when you’re away from your guitar.
 Having this sort of tool is great when you’re on the go and don’t have your guitar around, however it is no replacement for playing the guitar.
 If you have the option to choose, always go with playing the guitar over using tools that help build finger strength.